Apros7/AI-Projects/Impersonator/README.md

 ## Impersonator
 Impersonator is a series of machine-learning algorithms to continue on a list of strings and impersonate the same style.
 This is based on Andrej Karpathy's make more.
+The test example is to continue to make artificial names from names.txt (32K names).

 It currently includes the following models:
 - Bigram